smkerr/EU-procurement/README.md

 * `processed_nuts`: an imperfectly cleaned NUTS code
 * `single_bidder`: 1 if there was no competition for the contract (note: mean imputed at the country-level)
 * `tender_id`: an identifier for each contracts
 * `year`: the year of the contract

+[`eu_procurements_alt`](https://networks.skewed.de/net/eu_procurements_alt): A collection of 234 networks representing the annual national public procurement markets of 26 European countries from 2008-2016.
+Data is sourced from Tenders Electronic Daily (TED), the official procurement portal of the European Union.
+Nodes with the suffix "_i" are issuers (sometimes referred to as buyers) of public contracts, for instance public hospitals, ministries, local governments.
+Nodes with the suffix "_w" are winners (sometimes called suppliers) of public contracts, generally private-sector firms.
+Identities have been statistically de-duplicated, as described in the paper by [Wachs, Fazekas, & Kertész](https://link.springer.com/article/10.1007/s41060-019-00204-1).
+Each network is bipartite: links represent contracting relationships between issuers and winners.
+Ids of issuers and winners are consistent across time and within countries.
+Node ids have been randomly generated and do not correspond to any official statistics.

+### Link properties
+* `count`: measures the volume of contracts between the issuer and winner in the given year.
+This attribute can be interpreted as a weight or strength of the relationship.
+* `pctSingleBid`: describes the share of contracts between the issuer and winner awarded without competition, i.e. with the winner as single bidder or sole-supplier.

+Note: missing data on single-bidding is imputed.
+This is an elementary indicator of corruption risk of the contract.
+For more information consult [the paper referenced above](https://link.springer.com/article/10.1007/s41060-019-00204-1).

 ## Method
 * Throughout the project workflow, [Google Colab](https://colab.research.google.com/) is used to write and execute Python code.
-To enable use of the `graph-tool` package in the Colab environment, code provided [Tiago Peixoto (@count0)](https://github.com/count0/colab-gt/blob/master/colab-gt.ipynb) is used.
+To enable use of the `graph-tool` package in the Colab environment, code provided [Tiago P. Peixoto (@count0)](https://github.com/count0/colab-gt/blob/master/colab-gt.ipynb) is used.
 * The `eu_procurements` dataset was imported directly from the `graph-tools` package.

 ## Sources